 The property has been historically operated as farmland and cultivated for hay and barley as well as cattle grazing and dairy production.
 The farmyard, which has belonged to the Hawkwood family for many years, is located in the eastern portion of the property and has been subdivided out of the quarter section as Lot A, Plan 921 2196.
-The farmyard consisted of a residence, garage and shed, with the remnants of several barns/sheds, all of which have since been removed from the site.
+The farmyard consisted of a residence, garage and shed, with the remnants of several barns/sheds, that once stood on the site.
+Mostly dilapidated structures remain. all of which have since been removed from the site.

----4.5 Existing Land Use
+-----4.5 Existing Land Use